 “I really want to help, but unfortunately, today I won’t be able to pick up your dry cleaning, since I’m just too busy today.”

-“Since you cheated on me, we must get a divorce.”
+“Since you cheated on me, we must either fix this problem once and for all or get a divorce.”

 Unhealthy boundary statements: